Railway-Op-Sim/ROSDepartureBoard/README.md

 # ROSDepartureBoard
- A WIP JS application which can dynamically create
+A WIP JS application which can dynamically create departure boards for Railway Operation Simulator.